alsalafiyyah/alsalafiyyah.github.io/_biography/ihsan-ilahi-zahir.md

 21. Editions of *Al-Shi'ah wa'l-Sunnah* in Persian, English, and Thai.

 *Source: Al-Jundi al-Muslim Magazine, published by the Saudi Ministry of Defense, Issue 105*

+### Footnote:

+[^1]: Al-Da'wah magazine (Saudi Al-Da'wah magazine, issue no. 1087) : Dr. Muhammad Luqman al-Salafi : *"I knew this mujahid, who dedicated his life—nay, sold his soul—in the way of Allah for more than twenty-five years, when study benches in the Islamic University brought us together, may Allah have mercy on him.
+I sat side by side with him for four years and came to know him as an intelligent student who surpassed his peers in study, research, and debate!
+I found him memorizing thousands of Prophetic Hadiths by heart.
+He would leave the classroom, follow the Mufti of the Levant, Sheikh Nasir al-Din al-Albani [as Al-Albani was a teacher at the Islamic University between 1381 AH and 1383 AH], and sit before him on the gravel in the university courtyard, asking him about Hadith, its terminology, and its narrators, and debating with him.
+The Sheikh, open-hearted, would listen to him and answer his questions, as if he glimpsed in the young, perceptive man's eyes the great status he would hold in the path of calling to Allah and striving in His cause with pen and tongue."*